Bluffton Employment Litigation Attorneys

 Our Bluffton employment litigation attorneys can assist you with:

-- Failure to provide reasonable accommodations.
-Employees with physical and mental disabilities have the legal right to request reasonable accommodations from their employers.
+- Employees with physical and mental disabilities have the legal right to request reasonable accommodations from their employers.
 Employers are required to provide these accommodations unless enacting them would represent an “undue hardship.”
 Many employers unlawfully refuse to consider reasonable accommodations.

-- Failure to allow protected leave.
-When qualifying employees have worked for a company for at least 1 year, they generally have the right to take up to 2 weeks of protected, unpaid leave for family and medical reasons.
+- When qualifying employees have worked for a company for at least 1 year, they generally have the right to take up to 2 weeks of protected, unpaid leave for family and medical reasons.
 Some employers will refuse to honor this protected leave or will wrongfully terminate employees who elect to take it.

 Legal Services for Employers in South Carolina